secretstartups/handbook/content/job-families/engineering/technical-program-management/technical-program-management-ic.md

 ## Responsibilities

 - Establish a reliable and visible cadence for initiative reviews, decision making, prioritization, and staffing management.
-- Lead and drive Infrastructure projects such as: Availability, Disaster Recovery, Releases, CI/CI pipeline Efficiency and Engineering Productivity
+- Lead and drive Infrastructure projects such as: Availability, Disaster Recovery, Releases, CI/CD pipeline Efficiency, and Engineering Productivity
 - Provide technical project management, coordination, and inter/intra team communications to deliver outstanding program outcomes.
 - Work closely with Software Engineers, SREs, Engineering Leadership, and other Product & Engineer teams to deliver a high quality and resilient SaaS Infrastructure Platform with world class Availability.
 - Manage Infrastructure programs, define milestones and success criteria, staffing allocation to ensure successful on-time deliverables.